Self-Paced-Student/the-polyglot-exercise/README.md

 Now implement a “[shuffle](http://underscorejs.org/#shuffle)” function in C.

 ## Getting started

 - Go to [OneCompile](https://onecompiler.com/) and select the language you are working on.
 - Copy the instructions from the corresponding file in the `/code` folder of this repo into OneCompile so that it can be referenced while you work.
 - Once you have finished each exercise, copy the code into the relevant file in the `/code` folder and commit your code for later reference.

 ## Extra credits

 - Figure out how to install and run each language in your IDE.
-    - Install Ruby`` (on Mac use `brew install ruby`, on Windows use [RubyInstaller](https://rubyinstaller.org/), on Linux use your system’s package manager).
+  - Install Ruby``(on Mac use`brew install ruby`, on Windows use [RubyInstaller](https://rubyinstaller.org/), on Linux use your system’s package manager).
   - Install Python (on Mac it should already be installed, which can be verified by entering `which python3` in your terminal, otherwise use `brew install python`, on Windows use the [latest stable release](https://www.python.org/downloads/windows/), on Linux use your system's package manager).
   - Install a C compiler (on Mac it should already be installed, which can be verified by entering `which gcc` in your terminal, otherwise use `brew install gcc`, on Windows [follow the instructions here](https://docs.microsoft.com/en-us/cpp/build/walkthrough-compile-a-c-program-on-the-command-line?view=msvc-160), on Linux use your system’s package manager).
   - Open your code editor and start working on the files in the `/code` folder of this repo.
 - Can you figure out how to write unit tests for your code in each language?
 - Try out the [Arduino simulator on Tinkercad](https://www.tinkercad.com/learn/project-gallery;collectionId=OMOZACHJ9IR8LRE).
 Start by looking at the examples there to understand how it works and get some ideas (you’ll need to create an account).
 Then think of a nice device you want to build, and program it using C``.

+# Dummy commit